-The BPI Group subsequently measures all equity investments at fair value through profit or loss, except where the BPI Group's management has elected, at initial recognition, to irrevocably designate an equity investment at fair value through other comprehensive income.
+The BPI Group subsequently measures all equity investments at FVTPL, except where the BPI Group's management has elected, at initial recognition, to irrevocably designate an equity investment at FVOCI.
 The BPI Group's policy is to designate equity investments as FVOCI when those investments are held for purposes other than to generate investment returns.
 When this election is used, fair value gains and losses are recognized in other comprehensive income and are not subsequently reclassified to profit or loss, even on disposal.
 Impairment losses (and reversal of impairment losses) are not reported separately from other changes in fair value.
-Dividends, when representing a return on such investments, continue to be recognized in profit or loss as 'Other income' when the BPI Group's right to receive payments is established.
-Gains and losses on equity investments at fair value through profit or loss are included in the 'Trading gain on securities' in the statements of income.
+Dividends, when representing a return on such investments, continue to be recognized in profit or loss as 'Other operating income' when the BPI Group's right to receive payments is established.
+Gains and losses on equity investments at FVTPL are included in the "Securities trading gain" in the statements of income.

-30.3.2.2 Impairment of amortized cost and FVOCI financial assets
+31.3.2.2 Impairment of amortized cost and FVOCI financial assets